City of Damar, Kansas

 The community of Damar welcomes you to our truly unique community in Northwest Kansas!
 In 1884, following a presidential signature authorizing Francis St. Peter to one hundred and sixty acres of land on the western edge of Rooks County, Canadian French Catholic people soon followed, so many in fact that the community became known as the "Acadia of the West."
 Today the community retains its French Canadian heritage, which is reflected in many of the buildings throughout the town.

-Historical Foundation creates website
+Visit the Damar Historical Foundation website

 Damar featured in Travel Blogs